ymadoff/ryba/lib/capacity.coffee.md

         yarn_site['yarn.nodemanager.resource.cpu-vcores'] ?= cores

-The property "yarn.nodemanager.local-dirs" define multiple disks for localization.
+The property "yarn.nodemanager.local-dirs" defines multiple disks for localization.
 It enforces fail-over, preventing one disk to affect the containers, and load-balancing by spliting the access to the disks.